What parents need to know

 Is it any good?

-Clint Eastwood's career as a filmmaker and director soared with the release of this movie.
+Clint Eastwood's career as a filmmaker and director soared with the release of this hauntingly memorable film.
 Winning Academy Awards for Best Picture and Best Director, among others, UNFORGIVEN offers an original, thought-provoking, and gritty look at the true nature of violence, morality, and justice.
 Heroes are flawed; villains are complex.
 The act of taking a life has seldom been examined in action movies and Westerns.
 In this one, the consequences of that act override the deed itself: "Killing a man... it don't seem real... how he ain't gonna never breathe again, ever."
 And, "it's a hell of a thing, killing a man -- you take away all he's got, all he's ever gonna have."

 Screenplay, performances, direction, cinematography, and music combine to create a different kind of Western, one that made a significant change in an All-American genre.

 Families can talk about...

 Families can talk about how this movie is a departure from traditional Westerns (for example: the good guy is an outlaw; the bad guy is the sheriff).
 What are some of the other Old West myths that are turned upside down here?

 How does the story of English Bob help illustrate what the west was really like?

 What do you think the filmmakers were trying to say about the consequences of evil and/or violent behavior?